 As the operator of the UK’s retail payment systems, we are at the heart of how individuals and businesses receive their salaries, pay their bills, and make online and mobile banking payments.
 In fact, more than £7 trillion flows through Bacs, Faster Payments, and cheques every year.

-A core element of this is developing and setting the standards that underpin and enable these aspirations to deliver best-in-class infrastructure and services now, and into the future.
-The strong foundations if you will.
+A core element of this is developing and setting the standards that underpin and enable these aspirations to deliver a best-in-class platform and services now, and into the future.

 This vital work is done through the Standards Authority, which is responsible for the definition of standards for Pay.UK’s services, encompassing those for the New Payments Architecture programme.